(Disclosure: Some of the links below may be affiliate links)

-Now, I really think this one is totally unfair to count as savings rate, for two reasons.
+Now, I think this one is unfair to count as savings rate, for two reasons.
 First of all, you do not have the choice to save this money!
-You did not do anything for it and you just increased your savings rate.
+You did not do anything for it, and you just increased your savings rate.
 It feels like cheating to me.

-And the second reason, using this, you could actually have a savings rate higher than 100%!
-This would mean you save more money than you earn.
-This is plain stupid and this shows that this does not make sense!
+And the second reason, using this, you could have a savings rate higher than 100%!
+It would mean you save more money than you earn.
+It is plain stupid, and this shows that this does not make sense!

 Remove Expense X from your income (stupid)

 Let’s go all the way into savings rate optimization!
 Some people remove some expenses, other than taxes, from their income instead of adding it to their expenses.
-This has the same effect as taking the post-tax income.
+Removing an expense from your income has the same effect as taking the post-tax income.

 Let’s take our example again, a net income of 9000 and expenses of 5000.
 Let’s say you want to remove your health insurance from your income instead of adding it your expenses: